replit/kaboom/doc/16-double-jump.md

 The `kaboom()` function creates a nice yellow background for our context.

-Add the following lines of code to load the sprites we'll use for the tutorial:
+Add the following lines of code to load the sprites we'll use for this tutorial:

 ```javascript
 loadSprite("bean", "/sprites/bean.png")